ami-zou/HeartBee-AngelHackSF2018/README.md

 # HeartBee-AngelHackSF2018
-(A Fitbit App + Web App + iOS Mobile App): Heartbee allows you to take care of your loved ones by providing a dashboard of your family’s heart rates as relayed by the Fitbit watch
+(A Fitbit App + Web App + iOS Mobile App): HeartBee allows you to take care of your loved ones by providing a dashboard of your family’s heart rates as relayed by the Fitbit watch

 ========Team==============

-This platform is developed from scratch during AngelHacks SF 2018 on July 28 - 29, 2018 in Parisoma, San Francisco.
+This platform is developed from scratch during AngelHack SF 2018 on July 28 - 29, 2018 in Parisoma, San Francisco (https://www.eventbrite.com/e/angelhack-san-francisco-hackathon-2018-tickets-45086935237#)
+- AngelHack's Call For A Cause Award winner
+- Fitbit's Healthcare Challenge winner
+- HyperTrack's $1000 Challenge winner

 Team member:

-- Wanyi Chen: Fitbit App - setting up tracking, threshhold, vibration, and sending data to AWS.
+- Wanyi Chen: Fitbit App - setting up tracking, threshhold, vibration, of the Fitbit app and sending data to AWS.
 - Sophia Liu: Design - designing logo, dashboard, mobile app, and pitch deck.
 - Gabi Stein: Database & Project Management - setting up Amazon DynamonDB, connecting it with Fitbit, and hosting the website; making pitch deck and planning for presentation.
 - Ami Zou: Web App & iOS App - building the web app using HTML, CSS, and Javascript and using Agora.io's SDK for video streaming; building the iOS App using Swift and using HyperTrack's SDK for location tracking.